alchemyplatform/aa-sdk/site/using-smart-accounts/batch-user-operations.md

 ## Batching using [`sendUserOperation`](/packages/aa-core/smart-account-client/actions/sendUserOperation.md)

-The `SmartAccountProvider` supports passing either a single UO or an array of UOs to `sendUserOperation`.
+The `SmartAccountClient` supports passing either a single UO or an array of UOs to `sendUserOperation`.
 If you pass an array, the provider will batch the transactions into a single User Operation and submit it to the bundler.
 Let's see an example:

 ::: code-group